“The more you know about the past, the better prepared you are for the future.” Theodore Roosevelt

 Excellence – In History, teachers inspire children to achieve the highest levels of success, providing them with the opportunities to excel in terms of their acquisition and long-lasting knowledge and understanding.
 Our History Projects are knowledge-based and, through our curriculum progression, children are encouraged to make links across different projects and across Key Stages, ensuring excellent and long-lasting subject knowledge.

-History is integrated into our creative curriculum and accessed through Cornerstones topics to ensure full coverage of all National Curriculum Programmes of Study, using a cross-curriculuar approach to support subject specific learning.
+History is integrated into our creative curriculum and accessed through our Learning Means the World projects to ensure full coverage of all National Curriculum Programmes of Study, using a cross-curricular approach to support subject specific learning.
 The history projects are well sequenced to provide a coherent scheme that develops children’s historical knowledge, skills and subject disciplines.
 Key aspects and concepts are revisited throughout all projects and developed over time.
 The choice of historical periods follows the guidance set out in the national curriculum and develops historical skills based on evidence and historical enquiry.
 Meaningful connections are made with other projects, giving children a rounded understanding of different cultures.
 The programme is knowledge rich, engaging children with innovative and expressive approaches which hone their skills.

-In History, all children are taught an enquiry focused approach to learning which develops their critical thinking skills and builds their grasp of subject concepts.
-Our children develop an awareness of the past through the study of significant individuals, events linked to the local area and changes within living memory.
-They build their grasp of historical context through the study of events which have had national and international impact, making connections and contrasts over time and building an appreciation of chronology.
+In History, all pupils are taught an enquiry focused approach to learning which develops their critical thinking skills and builds their grasp of subject concepts.
+Our pupils develop an awareness of the past through the study of significant individuals, events linked to the local area and changes within living memory.
+Some projects are specifically focused weeks studying a historical character such as ‘The Lindow Man’.
+Pupils build their grasp of historical context through the study of events which have had national and international impact, making connections and contrasts over time and building an appreciation of chronology.
 Children are taught how to ask, investigate and answer questions, allowing for collaborative work as well as independent research.
 As a result, pupils are able to understand, reach conclusions and ultimately make judgements about the past.

 History is the driver subject for many of our projects through the school.
-Our curriculum is ever evolving to meet the needs of the children but please see our latest LTP as to where each unit takes place.
+Our curriculum is ever evolving to meet the needs of the children but please you can see our Long Term Plan to see where main History teaching occurs each term.

 History is taught in a ‘whole class’ setting with flexibility to allow for discussion, questioning and group work.